adorsys/datasafe/index.md

 # Solving security issues with Datasafe
 Datasafe is a cross-platform library that allows sharing and storing data and documents securely.
 To achieve this, Datasafe uses concept of users' _private space_ and _inbox_.

+## Features
+-  Proprietary software **friendly license**
+-  **Flexibility** - you can easily change encryption and configure or customize other aspects of library
+-  AES encryption using **CMS-envelopes** for increased security and interoperability with other languages
+-  **Extra protection layer** - encryption using securely generated keys that are completely unrelated to your password
+-  **Client side encryption** - you own your data
+-  Works with filesystem and Amazon S3 compatible storage - S3, minio, CEPH, etc.
+-  File names are encrypted
+-  Thorough testing

 _Private space_ is the place where users' private files are kept in encrypted form - something like KeePass or high-level [eCryptfs](http://ecryptfs.org/) for your files but built with Java in a way that you can customize anything.